 Ahia Hartfield-Dyels Site Director, Burgess Point, Benicia Ahia Hartfield-Dyels is Director of Children’s Ministry for both Davis Chapel CME Church in Richmond and St. Peter CME Church in El Cerrito, an author, and a former substitute teacher in Louisana.
 Having graduated with a B.A. in Sociology from the University of San Francisco, Ahia is passionate about helping The Leaven’s students learn how to succeed in school and transform their futures.
 “My desire is that they will experience Jesus everyday through my speech and my actions."

-Arthur Johnson Jr. Site Director, Carolina Heights, Vallejo Arthur has been working with children since he was 16, coaching basketball, tutoring and volunteering on local school campuses.
+Arthur Johnson Jr. Site Director, Waterstone, Vallejo Arthur has been working with children since he was 16, coaching basketball, tutoring and volunteering on local school campuses.
 When it comes to students needing assistance, “Age never mattered,” Arthur says.
 As an Associate Pastor at Bridgeway Church in addition to his role at The Leaven, Arthur continues to serve the community.
 “My dream for the students is that they will grow up to not be mediocre or rely on excuses.
 I want them to not be afraid to pursue being successful.

 Daniel Wilson Site Director, Virginia Lane, Concord Daniel Wilson attends New Hope Church in Concord and is part of that community through volunteer work that includes building homes in underserved parts of Mexico.
 He has two Associate of Art degrees from Los Medanos College and is working toward a B.A. in Adolescent Development at Cal State East.
 Daniel’s dream for our Leaven children is that they have both immediate and long-term success as they learn the skills needed to achieve in their academic, social and spiritual lives.